tobiastimm/fuse-box-angularjs-example/README.md

 ## HMR

-y default the built-in `FuseBox` hmr does not work with AngularJS, but you see an example implementation in the [hmr.js](./src/hmr.js).
+By default the built-in `FuseBox` hmr does not work with AngularJS, but you see an example implementation in the [hmr.js](./src/hmr.js).

 Otherwise please force a reload within your `fuse.js`